Youth-49/SA-in-FlowShopProblem/README.md

 It's a course capstone in \<Optimization method\> in summer of 2022, my sophomore year.
 In retrospect, it's simple, like a toy, may not be so effective or novel.
 But it's my first time to implement Python and I spent several days looking the results flashing in the terminal, pondering what else can be done to improve my algorithm.

-That period of time is treasurable, I felt happy, fulfilled and hopeful for my future, without much worry, uncertainty, anxiety.
+That period of time is treasurable, I felt happy, fulfilled and hopeful for my future, without much worry, uncertainty, anxiety, always expecting tomorrow, focusing the present.
 Much thanks to the lecturer: Prof Yu.
-At the moment, 23th, Feb, 2022, I write down these words, and hope to regain my good mood and thoughts.
+At the moment, night on 23th, Feb, 2022, I write down these words, and hope to regain my good mood and thoughts.
 FIND MYSELF.